 Native to the Mekong Delta, lotus plants grow in rivers and lakes across a landscape significantly altered due to human development and agriculture.
 For decades, farmers looking to maximize food production have erected dikes during the flood season to grow a third crop of conventional rice per year.
 Doing so disrupts water cycles, which leads to soil degradation and loss of nutrients, while the chemicals needed for the plants further pollute the ecosystem.
 Lotus represents an alternative.

-WWF- Viet Nam's lotus planting models supports farmers growing lotus during flood season After four to four and a half months, the stems and seeds of the harvested plants can be processed and sold for consumption, bringing in approximately US$1,867 per hectare.
-The environmental impacts of the program are profound, with the model revealing lower greenhouse gas emissions as well as better water retention and quality, improved soil health and sedimentation, and a greater variety of bird and fish species, all compared to a third season of conventional rice.
+WWF-Viet Nam's lotus planting models support farmers growing lotus during the flood season.
+After four to four and a half months, the stems and seeds of the harvested plants can be processed and sold for consumption, bringing in approximately US$1,867 per hectare, a significant boon to local livelihoods.
+The environmental impacts of the program are similarly profound, with the model revealing lower greenhouse gas emissions as well as better water retention and quality, improved soil health and sedimentation, and a healthier biodiversity, all compared to a third season of conventional rice.

 An Inspiring Visit to the Lotus Fields